ZENGO-ETH/Protocol_ethereum/README.md

     - this test ensures already exisiting pairs cannot be added to avoid duplicates

 2. testNewPairs
-    - this test ensures that new pairs can be properly added with the respective addresses correct
+    - this test ensures that new pairs can be properly added as long as they dont already exist

 3. testUpdateFee
     - this test ensures protocol fee can be updated properly as long as it is within the correct range of 0 to 100% in 6 decimals